christiannkoch/Proactive-Caching-ACDC/README.md

 # Database Setup
 We are not allowed to make our dataset public since it contains confidential information.
 To this end, we provide scripts to generate exemplary data that can be used to experiment with the system.
 However, any other dataset in the right format can be used for evaluation.
 To setup the database scheme and fill it with randomly generated data, execute the following two python scripts.
 In the *fillDatabase.py*, you can vary the number of unique videos, unique users, overall requests, and the time interval the dataset captures.
 By default, it fills your database with about 700 requests consisting of 200 unique video IDs performed by 300 users in a time interval of one week.
+In addition, you can filter your requests by the *Category* parameter.
+If it is set to *ALL*, all requests are used in the simulation, otherwise the requests matching the given string are filtered for simulation.
 In case you use our simulation with the graphical OMNeT++ interface you should configure less than 100 distinct users or otherwise it may run slow.
 For usage without the graphical interface, you should create less than 800.000 distinct users, due to a limitation in OMNeT++.
 ```{r, engine='bash'}
 cd /PythonWorkspace/Environment
 python3 setupSchema